What is the goal or what is gene cloning?

 Usually, the vector contains genes within it that give the bacteria new traits, such as antibiotic resistance.
 You can then select bacteria with these traits to check that the vector is present.
-Note that the vector may contain multiple genes, some of which may be entirely foreign to the orgaism.
+Note that the vector may contain multiple genes, some of which may be entirely foreign to the organism.
 For instance it is possible to ‘archive’ a mouse gene in E. coli.

 Bacteria are usually our ‘container’ of choice for several reasons.
 They grow quickly allowing you to get many copies of your archived gene.
 Perhaps more importantly, it is very easy to insert the vector.
-Bacteria naturally take up peices of DNA called plasmids and incorporate them into their genetic material.
+Bacteria naturally take up pieces of DNA called plasmids and incorporate them into their genetic material.

 An example of selecting for bacteria that have a vector.
 In this case, the trait that the vector added also includes blue coloration. © wikimedia.
 The work of Stefan Walkowski.